AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/internalLinkTypeUserPhoneNumber$Input.md

 The link is a link to a user by its phone number.
 Call searchUserByPhoneNumber with the given phone number to process the link.

-- If the user is found, then call createPrivateChat and open the chat.
+- If the user is found, then call createPrivateChat and open user's profile information screen or the chat itself.
 If draft text isn't empty, then put the draft text in the input field

 ## Type declaration